God Eater 3 Version 2.30 coming 16th January

 Go away a Remark on God Eater three Model 2.30 coming 16th January

 Bandai Namco has introduced this morning that there’s a brand new replace coming to God Eater three on the 16th of January.
-The replace will convey the sport to Model 2.30 and can embrace the next options:
+The replace will deliver the sport to Model 2.30 and can embody the next options:

 - New episode